ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/220553 Identification for Plumbing Piping and Equipment.md

    1. Attach tags to all valves using a #16 brass jack chain.
 1. INSTALLATION OF VALVE IDENTIFICATION CHARTS
    1. Mount the two valve identification charts at locations to be designated.
-1. INSTALLATION OF CEILING MARKERS*   1.
-Where valves, traps, dampers, control boxes, and other such devices occur above accessible suspended ceilings, provide 7/8-inch-diameter, color coded, ceiling, dot type marks in the ceiling tile where devices occur above.
+1. INSTALLATION OF CEILING MARKERS
+	1. Where valves, traps, dampers, control boxes, and other such devices occur above accessible suspended ceilings, provide 7/8-inch-diameter, color coded, ceiling, dot type marks in the ceiling tile where devices occur above.
 1. APPLICATION OF EQUIPMENT LABELS
    1. Apply equipment labels on a prominent surface of the equipment where they can be readily seen from the operating floor.
 1. PIPE IDENTIFICATION SCHEDULE
    1. Provide pipe identification markers in accordance with the following schedule:
-      1.
     1. Service Background Color
     1. Color of Letters
    1. Water: